mawosoft/BenchmarkDotNetToolbox/docs/apidoc/Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.md

         If <code>false</code>, the filter is disabled and will not have any effect.
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.FilteredBenchmarkCases
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.FilteredBenchmarkCases
 syntax:
     return:
       description: The collection of the filtered, individual benchmark cases.
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.FilteredBenchmarkRunInfos
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.FilteredBenchmarkRunInfos
 syntax:
     return:
       description: The collection of the filtered, grouped benchmark cases.
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.PreparseConsoleArguments(System.String[])
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.PreparseConsoleArguments(System.String[])
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.Clear(System.Boolean)
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.Clear(System.Boolean)
 syntax:
     parameters:
     - id: dispose
       description: "`true` to dispose all benchmarks, `false` to only remove them from the list without disposal."
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.PrintAsSummaries(BenchmarkDotNet.Loggers.ILogger)
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.PrintAsSummaries(BenchmarkDotNet.Loggers.ILogger)
 syntax:
     parameters:
     - id: logger
       description: The logger to use for printing the summaries.
 ---
 ---
-uid: Mawosoft.BenchmarkDotNetToolbox.WhatifFilter.Predicate(BenchmarkDotNet.Running.BenchmarkCase)
+uid: Mawosoft.Extensions.BenchmarkDotNet.WhatifFilter.Predicate(BenchmarkDotNet.Running.BenchmarkCase)
 ---